-APPENDIX
+APPENDIX I

 ORDINARY ADMINISTRATION ACTS OF MAJOR IMPORTANCE EXTRAORDINARY ADMINISTRATION Pastor can complete alone.
 Normally the parish accountant/bookkeeper would take care of these routine matters.
-Pastor should consult the Finance Council, and inform the Parish Pastoral Council.
-Pastor should have the consent of the Finance Council and the favorable recommendation of the Parish Pastoral Council.
-Recurring, routine, no set limit financially Tied into financial situation of the parish.
+Finance Council, and inform the Parish Pastoral Council.
+Pastor should have the consent of the Finance Council and the favorable recommendation of the Parish Pastoral Council. the parish.
 Would usually not be recurring or routine.
-The Bishop can determine which acts are of major importance.
-Need proxies to proceed.
-Set by Minnesota Corporation Law and diocesan policy. (\$10,000 or more)
+The